seanwho88/CSC468Project4/README.md

 ## Achievements
 We take great pride in transforming an initial concept into a working prototype over the course of this semester.
-Additionally, we successfully designed and built a functional cloud infrastructure around our application, complete with a robust CI/CD pipeline.
+Additionally, we successfully designed and built a functional cloud infrastructure around our application, complete with a robust CI/CD pipeline (fully coming this week...).
 Throughout the spring, we acquainted ourselves with the a handful of the most popular technologies in the devops sector, including Docker, Kubernetes, and Jenkins.
 ## Current Challenges